Semistable degenerations of double octics

 The techniques presented in this paper, easily translate to an arithmetic setting, where we study families of schemes over a discrete valuation rings.
-An example of such construction can be fount in \cite{CO}, where similar combinatorial arguments as in the section 2. allow construction of an arithmetic semistable degeneration, and in section 3 a monodromy weight spectral sequence in mixed characteristic gives a concise proof of crystallinity of Galois representations on the third cohomology group of a Calabi-Yau threefold.
+An example of such construction can be found in \cite{CO}, where similar combinatorial arguments allow construction of an arithmetic semistable degeneration, and a monodromy weight spectral sequence in mixed characteristic gives a concise proof of crystallinity of Galois representations on the third cohomology group of a Calabi-Yau threefold.